Kossit73/Broiler_chicken_Financial_Model/README.md

 The dashboard organises the inputs into horizontal tabs that mirror the CLI assumption schedule.
 As you tweak values, the NPV/IRR metrics and detailed tables refresh instantly.
-Download buttons are available on each tab, including the assumptions summary, if you want to export the tables as CSV files.
+The Production tab now houses the four-part assumptions summary as well as dedicated revenue schedules for broilers, eggs, manure, live birds, and by-products.
+Download buttons on each table let you export the current view as CSV files.

 ## Revenue schedules helper (optional)